Claude Code Plugin

 }

-This provides 11 MCP tools (10 active + 1 deprecated): 4 for core messaging (send_message, check_messages, wait_for_message, list_agents), 6 for group management (create_group, delete_group, add_group_member, remove_group_member, list_groups, get_group), and broadcast_message (deprecated — use send_message(to="@everyone") instead).
+This provides 4 core messaging tools (send_message, check_messages, wait_for_message, list_agents) plus broadcast_message (deprecated — use send_message(to="@everyone") instead).
 See MCP Server for the full API.

 Plugin vs MCP: The plugin's slash commands use the CLI (Bash(thrum:*)).
 The MCP server provides native tool calls.
 Both work — the plugin is simpler to set up, the MCP server is more efficient for high-frequency messaging.
 You can use both together.